 - Snacks for you and your partner.

 - A pillow for sleeping- The hospital will provide you with one, but you can also bring your own to feel comfortable.
-Bedding shouldn’t be white (hospital’s requirement), only bright colours or patterns.
+Bedding shouldn’t be white (hospital’s requirement), only bright colors or patterns.

 Hospital Bag for your baby